 Figure 2 Effect of Processing & Cooking on Small Intestine Digestibility of Maize % (adapted from Meyer et al, 1993)

 What is a high starch or low starch diet?

 Limited research is available about exactly how much starch the horse can tolerate in their diet and it is likely that this varies depending on the individual.
 When assessing your horse’s diet, it is important not only to look at the percentage starch in the hard feed but also the overall daily intake, including that from grass and hay / haylage, and to also consider the amount of starch fed per meal.
 For example, if feeding a horse a 2kg meal of a feed containing 18% starch twice per day the total daily starch intake will be 720g and the amount per meal is 360g, whereas feeding a 2kg meal of a feed containing 36% starch once per day provides the same amount of starch per meal, but only half the daily amount of starch.

 Most concentrate feeds contain around 20-30% starch.
 However, low starch feeds containing less than 20% starch (e.g. Connolly’s RED MILLS Horse Care 10 and 14 Cubes) and ultra-low starch feeds containing less than 5% starch (e.g. Connolly’s RED MILLS Performa Care and GROCARE Balancer) are also available.

 Does my horse need a low starch diet?

 If your horse is healthy, performing well and is fed plenty of forage you probably do not need to worry about how much starch he is consuming.
 However, if your horse is overly excitable or prone certain problems such as gastric ulcers, tying up, Cushing’s (PPID), Equine Metabolic Syndrome (EMS) feeding a lower starch diet is recommended.

-If you are concerned about starch in your horse’s diet or would like expert feeding advice contact our team of qualified Nutritionist.
+If you are concerned about starch in your horse’s diet or would like expert feeding advice contact our expert team..